W3rni0/NahamCon_CTF_2020/readme.md

 **flag{we_hope_you_enjoy_the_game}**

-**Solution:** By viewing at the html source of the rules page we can see the flag commented before the end of it  right after elements for the prizes:
+**Solution:** The flag is commented close to the end of the source for the rules pages, right after the elements of the prizes:

 ![](assets//images//read_the_rules.png)